 For airsoft rifles and pistols a 0.25 grams BB will be a good starting point.
-Slower than a lighter BB, but with a flatter trajectory and less sensitivity to wind, resulting in a better accuracy.
+Slower than a lighter BB, but with a flatter trajectory and less sensitivity to wind, resulting in better accuracy.
 When there’s more wind, you can choose a heavier BB and vice versa.
-Of course, the power of your airsoft replica will have a large impact as a powerful replica will fire heavier BB’s with more speed that a less powerful one.
+Of course, the power of your airsoft replica will have a large impact as a powerful replica will fire heavier BBs with more speed than a less powerful one.

-Airsoft snipers are very powerful, because they have to shoot longer distances, which means heavy BB’s are used.
-Mostly a sniper won’t go lighter that 0.36 grams and an often used base weight is 0.40 grams.
+Airsoft snipers are very powerful, because they have to shoot longer distances, which means heavy BBs are used.
+Mostly a sniper won’t go lighter than 0.36 grams and an often used base weight is 0.40 grams.

 The use of white or bright coloured BBs has the advantage the BBs can be followed with the naked eye, making it much easier to hit your target.
 Dark coloured BB’s won’t have this advantage, but they are often used by airsoft snipers as -though aiming will be more difficult- they won’t betray the shooters' position.
 When shooting in the dark, tracer BBs can be interesting.
 They feature a fluorescent layer that will glow in the dark after being shot through a tracer-unit which illuminates the BB with UV light.
 These BBs will then light up as tracer ammunition.
 You can use them as they are or mix them with your normal daytime BBs.